There is no legal limit on the darkness of tint in Pennsylvania.

 Pa Window Tint Law Title 75

 In Pennsylvania, the law governing window tint is found in the Pennsylvania Vehicle Code, Title 75.
 The code does not specifically mention window tint by name, but instead refers to “light-absorbing material” that can be applied to vehicle windows.
+There are two main restrictions on window tint in Pennsylvania.

 First, no more than 30% of light may be absorbed by the film or other light-absorbing material.
 Second, the film must allow at least 35% of light to pass through it.
 These restrictions apply to all windows except the windshield and front side windows.

 There are a few exceptions to the general rules governing window tint in Pennsylvania.
 For example, medical exemptions are available for those who have a legitimate need for darker tinted windows due to a medical condition.
-Additionally, law enforcement vehicles are exempt from thewindow tint laws while they are being used for official business.
+Additionally, law enforcement vehicles are exempt from the window tint laws while they are being used for official business.

 If you’re considering adding window tint to your vehicle, be sure to check the requirements under Pennsylvania law before doing so.
-Failing to comply with the state’s regulations could result in a fine and possible removal of the offending film or material.

-Is 20% Tint Legal in Pa
+Is 20% Tint Legal in Pa?

-If you’re considering tinting your car windows, you might be wondering if 20% tint is legal in Pennsylvania.
-The short answer is yes, 20% tint is indeed legal in PA.
+Yes, 20% tint is indeed legal in PA.
 However, there are a few things to keep in mind if you’re planning on going this route.

 For starters, as with any state, there are certain regulations that must be followed when it comes to window tinting.
 In Pennsylvania, these regulations stipulate that the front driver and passenger side windows may not be more than 50% obscured by tint film or other aftermarket products.
 This means that if you opt for 20% tint on your front windows, they will still allow 50% of light through.